mackyle/fakeroot/README_MACOSX.txt

 rely solely on Linux/Unix/POSIX APIs.

-In particular, special effort is made to avoid crashes caused in CarbonCore starting on Mac OS X 10.6 when the result of getuid() running under fakeroot differs from the actual real uid as seen through various Mach APIs that are not intercepted by fakeroot.
+In particular, special effort is made to avoid crashes caused in CarbonCore starting on Mac OS X 10.6 (and also CoreServicesInternal starting on Mac OS X 10.7) when the result of getuid() running under fakeroot differs from the actual real uid as seen through various Mach APIs that are not intercepted by fakeroot.

 The packagemaker command line interface is fully supported (ultimately